-The range of topics covered by the Religion, Ethics & Philosophy (REP) curriculum which aims to provide students with the opportunity to gain in-depth knowledge and understanding of the principles and philosophies in Britain today.
+The range of topics covered by the Religion, Ethics & Philosophy (REP) curriculum which aims to provide students with the opportunity to gain in-depth knowledge and understanding of the principles, philosophies and values in Britain today.
 REP provides a framework within which students can reflect upon their own beliefs and attitudes.

-Our performing arts team take students on dance tours to broaden their experience.
-The physical education team organise a large number of team events with other schools and uses older students to lead and develop younger students.
+Our Performing Arts team takes students on dance tours to broaden their experience.
+The Physical Education team organises a large number of team events with other schools and uses older students to lead and develop younger students.

-The school curriculum plays a significant part in our approach to fostering good relations and Personal, Social, Citizenship and Health Education, in particular, focuses upon the promotion of caring and considerate relationships.
-Promoting British Values of tolerance, individual liberty, mutual respect, democracy and the rule of law.
+The school curriculum plays a significant part in our approach to fostering good relations and Personal, Social and Health Education (PSHE), in particular, focuses upon the promotion of caring and considerate relationships, as well as promoting the British Values of tolerance, individual liberty, mutual respect, democracy and the rule of law.

-This work is complemented by that in the tutor taught programme and work in the Humanities and English curricula.
+This work is complemented by that in the taught tutor programme and the work in the Humanities and English curricula.
 Curriculum teams audit their materials to both ensure balance and appropriateness of content and to promote and celebrate diversity and difference.

-The Designated Safeguarding Lead and BAME Learning Mentor provide a re-education workshop following any incident of a racist nature which, to date, has not resulted in any repeat offences by a student.
+The Designated Safeguarding Lead, Ethnic Minority Achievement Coordinator and other key pastoral staff provide a re-education workshop to students following any incident of a racist nature.

-Part 6: Our equality objectives
+Part 7: Our equalities objectives

-The Equality Act 2010 requires us to publish specific and measurable equality objectives.
-Our equality objectives are based on our analysis of data and other information.
+The Equality Act 2010 requires us to publish specific and measurable equalities objectives.
+Our equalities objectives are based on our analysis of data and other information.

-Our equality objectives focus on those areas where we have agreed to take action to improve equality and tackle disadvantages.
+Our equalities objectives focus on those areas where we have agreed to take action to improve equality and tackle disadvantages.

-We will regularly review the progress we are making to meet our equality objectives.
+We will regularly review the progress we are making to meet our equalities objectives.

-Cotham Equalities Objectives for 2021-22
+Cotham Equalities Objectives for 2023-24

-For SEND and Pupil Premium students to achieve grades 9-4 in English and Mathematics, Attainment 8 and Progress 8 in line with the national average for all students.
+For SEND and Pupil Premium students to achieve an increase in grades 9-4 in English and Mathematics, Attainment 8 and Progress 8 in the 2024 exam season compared to the 2023 exam season.

-To achieve a reduction in the number of suspensions of boys and students from a minority ethnic background over 2021-22 in comparison to 2020-21.
+To achieve a reduction in the number of suspensions of SEND students, boys and students from a minority ethnic background over 2023-24 in comparison to 2022-23.

-To increase the diversity of the school staff body so as to be representative of the protected characteristics of the school's community.
+To increase the diversity of the school staff body, and the governing body, so as to be representative of the protected characteristics of the school's community.

-To continue creating a culturally inclusive environment through preventative work around racism, celebrating diversity and developing an anti-racist curriculum
+To continue creating a culturally inclusive environment through preventative work around racism and LGBTQ+ prejudice and discrimination, celebrating diversity and developing an anti-racist curriculum